 Murmurs of Awe at Borobudur | Yogyakarta, Indonesia

 Anytime you find your way to the world's largest Buddhist temple in the world, you feel like toasting your kismet for bringing you there.
-Just the mere fact of stepping foot on a structure built with oozing creativity dating back to the 9th century, is already a significant moment for myself.
+Just the mere fact of stepping foot on a structure built with stunning craftmanship and creativity dating back to the 9th century, is already a significant moment for myself.
 Borobudur is the primary reason why I journeyed to the city of Yogyakarta—which at the time was my longest train ride—from Jakarta.
 It was one of those place forever etched in my mind as something I must see.

 Levy Amosin at Borobudur Yogyakarta Indonesia

-My first sighting of Borobudur was against the open blue skies and as expected; a phalanx of rich details.
+My first sighting of Borobudur was against the open blue skies and as expected; a smorgasbord of rich details.
 I stared at it for a long time, unmindful of the hot rays of sunlight hitting my face, as if memorizing its architectural patterns.
 I circled it with slow steps, eyes wide open, after climbing the stairs to get as close to it as possible, while murmuring in awe at the intricate stone carvings depicting scenes of Buddhist transformation.

 Kara Santos in Borobudur Yogyakarta Indonesia